 Travel & Logistics

 When is the best time to travel?

 Flaming Gorge Dam, 32 miles downstream from the Utah-Wyoming border, regulates water releases into the Green River.
 Typically, air and water temperatures are coolest for early season trips (May to mid-June).
 Air and water temperatures continue to warm as the season progresses, with last trips typically early-mid August.
 Personal preference helps guests choose best time to raft on the Green River.

 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect:

-We provide transportation from our Moab Adventure Center to the Moab Airport (a 25 minute ride) for a 45 minute flight to Sandwash (the trip start) and then a comfortable approximate hour bus ride back to Moab at the trip’s end.
-Guests who have left vehicles in the parking area will be delivered there, then the bus continues 5 minutes further to our Moab Adventure Center.
+We provide transportation from SpringHill Suites to the Moab Airport (a 15 minute ride) for a 45 minute flight to Sandwash (the trip start) and then a comfortable approximate one hour bus ride back to SpringHill Suites at the trip’s end.